MAD Project · Martial Arts Definitions · Namespace DTM

 Technical drives internal

-Learning technique requires sustained attention, regulation under pressure, tolerance of failure, and adaptive adjustment to feedback — creating the conditions in which internal capacities are developed.
+Learning technique requires sustained attention, regulation under pressure, tolerance of failure, and adaptive adjustment — creating the conditions in which internal capacities may develop.

 Internal enables technical

-As attentional control, stress regulation, and adaptive thinking become more stable, the practitioner can access higher levels of technical demand.
-Stabilized ways of thinking enable more consistent application under pressure.
+As attentional control, stress regulation, and adaptive thinking stabilize, the practitioner can access higher technical demand.
+Self-knowledge enables more accurate calibration under pressure.

 Mechanisms and Conditions